zxul767/lox/clox/src/features_design.md

 pop_value(vm);
 ```

 The reason why the "push/pop" pattern is needed here is because `table__set` may need to allocate more memory (if the table has grown too large and needs resizing), therefore potentially triggering a GC run.
-If such a GC run were to happen, the new string created by `string__copy` wouldn't be reachable from "the roots" (see [this chapter](https://craftinginterpreters.com/garbage-collection.html) for terminology) with disastrous consequences (i.e., the memory for the newly created string would be reclaimed, and we'd be inserting a corrupted value into the table.)
+If this were to happen, the new string created by `string__copy` wouldn't be reachable from "the roots" (see [this chapter](https://craftinginterpreters.com/garbage-collection.html) for terminology) with disastrous consequences (i.e., the memory for the newly created string would be reclaimed, and we'd be inserting a corrupted value into the table.)

 Although the pattern seems relatively easy to implement and no longer mysterious once explained, it does have some serious drawbacks: